isomerpages/pmo-nccs/media/speeches/_posts/2018-06-28-speech-by-mr-masagos-zulkifli-minister-for-the-environment-and-water-resources-at-the-official-opening-of-the-tuas-desalination-plant-28-june-2018.md

 ---
 layout: post
-title: Speech by Mr Masagos Zulkifli, Minister for the Environment and Water Resources, at the official opening of the Tuas Desalination Plant, 28 June 2018
+title: Speech by Minister for the Environment and Water Resources Masagos Zulkifli at the Official Opening of the Tuas Desalination Plant
 subtitle: 28 Jun 2018
 permalink: /media/speeches/speech-by-mr-masagos-zulkifli-minister-for-the-environment-and-water-resources-at-the-official-opening-of-the-tuas-desalination-plant-28-june-2018
 ---